 Students involved will take part in activities suitable to their age group, including an Introduction to Higher Education, Revision skills, Budgeting skills, Debating and Presentation skills.
 All of the sessions are designed to aid students’ knowledge of Higher Education and help their progression onto university in the future.

-As this is a Widening Participation initiative as of September 2018, Bishop Grosseteste University will be offering contextual offers to students who partake in the Next Steps to Study Programme.
+As this is a Widening Participation initiative as of September 2018, Bishop Grosseteste University will be offering contextual offers to students who partake in the Next Steps Programme.
 Students who complete the full programme, and apply for an undergraduate course at BGU could be made offers at a lower UCAS tariff than standard course applications.
 This is dependent on other course requirements being met.

 BGU also holds a residential Summer School over the summer, which is aimed at raising aspirations and offering students an insight into Higher Education.
+For further information click here.

 Due to funding stipulations, we sometimes have to prioritise certain students over others.
 This means we use WP criteria and application forms to help us make our decisions about whom we invite to what events.
 If we are running WP events, the selection process will rarely be first come first served.
 For more information, please call 01522 583637 to speak to our Widening Participation Co-Ordinator directly.